Alb9ert/Contract-extraction/README.md

 - pyinstaller (pip install pyinstaller (for build))

 ## Build
+- create 2 folders in the root directory "/contracts_to_process" and "/output"
 - run ''pyinstaller --onefile --windowed main.py''
 - Move main.exe into the root directory